jmerkel/Earthquake-Map_JS-Practice/README.md

 # Earthquake Map
-### UC Berkeley - Module 13
+A map showing earthquake reports in various views

 ### Summary of Challenge
-This challenge was to add additional view options to our Earthquake map.
-In addition to adding a third map type, we were to add another layer that showed the tectonic plate fault lines.
-These lines were to be styled in a way to be visible on each map type.
+This challenge was to add additional view options & functionality to an Earthquake map.
+In addition to adding a third map type, we added another layer that showed the tectonic plate fault lines.
+These lines are styled in a way to be visible on each map type.

 ### Summary of Data